 I have a “go bag” in our house in case of emergency.
-The bag contains enough for seven people to last three days.
+The bag contains enough for five people to last three days.
 It’s a pretty decent size tote bag.
 I don’t plan on being the one to carry it in case of Armageddon.

 What’s In The Bag:

 - Water Purification Tablets

 - Light Sticks

 - Hand Crank Flashlight with AM/FM Radio & Siren

 - 36 Hour Candles & 100 Hour Candles

 - Emergency Thermal Blankets